The Burbea-Rao and Bhattacharyya centroids: Burbea-Rao centroids

 Observe that the energy function is decomposable in the sum of a convex function $(\sum_{i=1}^n {w_i\alpha_i})F(c)$ with a concave function $- \sum_{i=1}^n w_i F(\alpha_i c+ (1-\alpha_i) p_i)$ (since the sum of $n$ concave functions is concave).
 We can thus solve iteratively this optimization problem using the Convex-ConCave Procedure~\cite{YuilleNC03,SriperumbudurNIPS09} (CCCP), by starting from an initial position $c_0$ (say, the barycenter $c_0=\sum_{i=1}^n w_i p_i$), and iteratively update the barycenter as follows:

 Since $F$ is convex, the second-order derivative $\nabla ^2F$ is always positive definite, and $\nabla F$ is strictly monotone increasing.
 Thus we can interpret Eq.~\ref{eq:gm} as a fixed-point equation by considering the $\nabla F$-representation.
 Each iteration is interpreted as a quasi-arithmetic mean.
-This proves that the Burbea-Rao centroid is always well-defined and unique, since there is (at most) a unique fixed point for $x=g(x)$ with a function $g(\cdot)$ strictly monotone increasing.
+This proves that the Burbea-Rao centroid is always well-defined and unique (see Appendix~\ref{sec:proof} for a detailed proof), since there is (at most) a unique fixed point for $x=g(x)$ with a function $g(\cdot)$ strictly monotone increasing.

 In some cases, like the squared Euclidean distance (or squared Mahalanobis distances), we find closed-form solutions for the Burbea-Rao barycenters.
 For example, consider the (negative) quadratic entropy $F(x)=\innerproduct{x}{x} = \sum_{i=1}^d (x^{(i)})^2$ with weights $w_i$ and all $\alpha_i=\frac{1}{2}$ (non-skew symmetric Burbea-Rao divergences).
 We have: